Before starting employment

-For more information about what should be included on your pay slip, visit our Pay slips page.
+For more information about what should be included on your pay slip, visit Pay slips.

 Keep track of your hours with our Record My Hours app.

-Problems can happen in the workplace.
-Our experience shows that employees and employers can resolve problems quickly if they work together to find a solution as soon as possible when an issue arises, and before we get involved.
+By understanding your rights and obligations before you start a new job, you can avoid common problems in the workplace.
+If an issue does arise, our experience shows that employees and employers can resolve problems quickly if they work together to find a solution as soon as possible, and before we get involved.